Through The Fibro Fog

 panzanella on a white fluted plate with a gold rim next to a spotty cloth.

 Come summer Italian flavours are always on the menu for my family, especially fragrant basil and creamy mozzarella.
-I also use these in my cherry caprese salad and stone fruit caprese salad, and both are summer favourites.
+I also use these in my butternut salad and stone fruit caprese salad, and both are summer favorites.

 Jump to: